chiboozor/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c - a function that prints the alphabet in lowercase using the \_putchar function.

 2-print_alphabet_x10.c - this functions prints the alphabet in lowercase 10 times.

+3-islower.c - cheecks for a lowercase character.
+Returns 1 if xter is lowrcase, 0 otherwise.